 Ms. Fan completed the AEM Business Management Certificate Program from the Cornell University in the United States of America in July 2009.
 She subsequently obtained a Bachelor of Arts in Economics Degree from the University of Southern California in the United States of America in May 2010.
-Ms. Fan also completed her Fall 2010 and Spring 2011 semesters in Fashion Marketing from the Parsons School of Design in the United States of America.
+Ms. Fan also studied in Fashion Marketing from the Parsons School of Design in the United States of America.